Table of Contents:

 You can use data analytics and predictive algorithms to compute cleaning and usage requirements, and send detailed work instructions to your cleaners.
 These tools are based on Internet of Things and can provide you with real time information like status of soap dispensers, paper towels, etc. Smart integration of AI can increase your business’s productivity, and help your workers.

-There is a huge untapped market and the initial investment is minimal.
+There is a huge untapped market and the initial investment is minimal in Commercial Cleaning Services.
 If the quality of your work is good, you can easily get more business through word-of-mouth.
 A typical cleaning business pays off in about a year.

 1) Startups in India: Growth & Other Factors to be Considered for a Startup